Babies frequently have some sleep disturbances following vaccines. Don't worry, parents!

 Why won't my baby sleep after vaccines?

-If your baby won't sleep after vaccines, it is usually due to a sore shot site, but don't worry; it typically peaks within 1-2 days after vaccination.
+If your baby won't sleep after vaccines and is mild fussiness, crying and restless sleep, it is usually due to a sore shot site, but don't worry; it typically peaks within 1-2 days after vaccination.

 Following their vaccines, your beautiful little one may be a fussy mess, leaving you perplexed as to why sleep appears to be a thing of the past.